 Although many other massacres of indigenous people occurred during the Frontier Wars across Australia, this one had special significance because it was the only time when white men were arrested, charged and hung for the massacre of First Nation Peoples following a police investigation.

-Produced in partnership with the Friends of Myall Creek Memorial, Myall Creek and beyond is an exhibition of works by a group of leading contemporary indigenous artists who participated in an artist residency program in regional NSW.
+Produced in partnership with the Friends of Myall Creek Memorial, Myall Creek and Beyond was an exhibition of works by a group of leading contemporary indigenous artists who participated in an artist residency program in regional NSW.
 The artists worked with local communities to create new works for the exhibition to explore the issues and complexities of the Myall Creek Massacre and its aftermath locally and nationally.
-The exhibition explores this difficult shared history to increase awareness and considered discourse about these events and their continued impact on both Aboriginal and non-Aboriginal people.
+The exhibition explored this difficult shared history to increase awareness and generate considered discourse about these events and their continued impact on both Aboriginal and non-Aboriginal people.

 Aboriginal and Torres Strait Islander people are advised that this exhibition contains images, names, and voices of people who are deceased.

 Robert Andrew, Fiona Foley, Julie Gough, Colin Isaacs, Jolea Isaacs, Quarralia Knox and Radical Son (David and Tim Leha), Carol McGregor, Laurie Nilsen, Judy Watson and Warraba Weatherall.

 A catalogue accompanied the exhibition.
 It includes essays by Dr Bianca Beetson, Suzanne Blacklock and Lyall Munro Snr, and statements by the artists.

 Download the education resource NERAM Myall Creek and beyond (PDF 34MB)

 A discussion unpacking the exhibition with curator Bianca Beetson and artists Fiona Foley, Carol McGregor and Judy Watson.